MarcoABarrera/Federated-Machine-Learning/README.md

-# app-research-project: A Flower / PyTorch app
+Research Project / Federated Machine learning
 ## Install dependencies and project

-The dependencies are listed in the `pyproject.toml` and you can install them as follows:
+The dependencies are listed in the `pyproject.toml` and they can installed as follows:

 ```bash
 pip install -e .
 ```

-> **Tip:** Your `pyproject.toml` file can define more than just the dependencies of your Flower app.
-You can also use it to specify hyperparameters for your runs and control which Flower Runtime is used.
-By default, it uses the Simulation Runtime, but you can switch to the Deployment Runtime when needed.
+> **Note:** Your `pyproject.toml` file can define more than just the dependencies of your Flower app.
+It specifies hyperparameters for the runs and control which Flower Runtime is used.
+By default, it uses the Simulation Runtime, but it can switch to the Deployment Runtime when needed.
-> Learn more in the [TOML configuration guide](https://flower.ai/docs/framework/how-to-configure-pyproject-toml.html).
+> More info can be seen here: [TOML configuration guide](https://flower.ai/docs/framework/how-to-configure-pyproject-toml.html).

 ## Run with the Simulation Engine